Dinoosawruss/AOC2020/Day 2/README.md

 #### My approach
 Iterate through each line in the database, pulling out the min, max, letter, and password <br>
 Simple XOR check

+## Conclusion
+Once again I dont think this is the best solution however it was the one I thought of first so I went with it.
+The code runs extremely fast even with the size of the data set